2016–2017 Kashmir unrest: Government and politicians

 On 9 July, Home Minister Rajnath Singh appealed for peace and calm in Kashmir.
 On 10 July, the state government appealed to all the political parties including the separatists for help in restoring normalcy.
 Separatist leader Geelani agreed and asked Kashmiris to remain "disciplined" while Farooq ridiculed the appeal.
 Chief Minister of Jammu and Kashmir Mehbooba Mufti appealed for calm on 12 July.
 Prime Minister Modi expressed concern over the unrest and appealed for calm while promising help to the state government.

 Congress party chairperson Sonia Gandhi expressed deep anguish at the loss of innocent lives.
 She pointed out advances made over the prior two decades and appealed to Kashmiris to let political parties find durable ways of fulfilling people's aspirations.
 Congress also dispatched a fact-finding team of senior leaders Ambika Soni and Salman Khurshid.
 They criticised the government for discontinuing development policies and for excessive force in dealing with protesters.
 The party demanded an all-party meet to discuss the Kashmir situation.
 The party later criticized Mufti for not knowing about Burhan's presence during the encounter and blamed the unrest in on her.
 It also criticised the Union government for continuing talks with Pakistan during the unrest.

-Women's activist and CPM party leader Kavita Krishnan termed Burhan Wani's death an "extrajudicial killing".
+Women's activist and CPIM party leader Kavita Krishnan termed Burhan Wani's death an "extrajudicial killing".
 She noted the Supreme Court decree that required every single encounter to be followed by a FIR and a magisterial enquiry.

 On 17 July, Minister of State for External Affairs Vijay Kumar Singh urged people of Kashmir to cooperate with the government and stated that they had been misguided by unwanted elements.
 On 19 July, Home Minister Singh blamed Pakistan for the violence, stating, "Whatever is happening in Kashmir is Pakistan-sponsored.
 The name is 'Pakistan', but its acts are na-pak (impure)."

 An all-party meeting was held on 21 July with the aim of building a consensus on measures to restore normalcy.
 The Jammu & Kashmir National Conference boycotted the meeting, blaming the government for the situation.

 A two-day visit by Singh beginning on 23 July was announced, in which Singh visited Kashmir to try to calm down the situation.
 After arrival he met with local entrepreneurs, houseboat owners, Muslim clerics, members of the Sikh community, members of the Kashmiri Pandit community, and civilians.
 The meeting was boycotted by several trade groups, ostensibly due to the killings and lack of results from past meetings.
 Later in the day, he met Governor Narinder Nath Vohra and Chief Minister Mehbooba Mufti.
-On the second day he met political leaders and members of civil society - the Congress party boycotted the meeting.
+On the second day he met political leaders and members of civil society – the Congress party boycotted the meeting.

 The Supreme Court of India on 29 July sought a report from the Union Government while promising all possible help to Kashmiri civilians.